matthewlawrenceklein/nekodesu/README.md

 - Stores dialogue and questions in database
 - **Each dialogue is unique** due to random vocabulary selection

+### 3. Audio Generation
+- After dialogue creation, audio generation job is automatically queued
+- Background job processes each dialogue line with OpenAI TTS
+- Each character gets a unique voice (田中さん: echo, 山田くん: onyx, ゆみちゃん: nova, 小川先生: fable)
+- Audio files stored in Active Storage with metadata in JSONB
+- Retry logic handles API failures (3 attempts with exponential backoff)

-### 3. Reading Practice
+### 4. Reading Practice
 - Dashboard shows random dialogue on each visit
-- Read Japanese text, click "Ready?" to start questions
+- **Reading Mode**: Read Japanese text, click "Ready?" to start questions
+- **Listening Mode**: Listen to audio with text obscured, click bubbles to reveal
 - Answer 4 randomly selected questions (out of 10 total)
 - See immediate results with explanations
 - Retry same dialogue with different random questions

-### 4. Progress Tracking
+### 5. Progress Tracking
 - Tracks all attempts with scores
 - Shows completion rate and average score
 - Stores which questions were shown in each attempt